novello/GLAMORISE/README.md

     sys.path.append(path.abspath('../nalir-glamorise'))
 ```

-You will have to adjust the absolute path of the project nalir-glamorise and GLAMORISE in the following file and lines:
+You will have to adjust the absolute path of the nalir-glamorise project and GLAMORISE project in the following file and lines:

 ./web_interface/web_api.py
 ``` python